Hamri-language/Hamri/README.md

         $ python main.py

+5. You can also run Hamri from the provided simple IDE.

+        $ python Notepad.py

+Note:
-You can also do this from your favourite code editor.
+    You can also run these scripts from your favourite code editor.

 The code is properly commented and annotated .
 Happy coding !!!